 "Take it," replies Olivia, her voice now deeper and darker.
 She holds the book out just far enough so I would have to reach for it.
 "You want it so badly then come and take it."
 Clara grabs my arm.

 "I don't like this, Rinfi," she says.
-"Something ain't right about her.
-No one gots eyes that big."
+"Something ain't right about her."

 I reassure Clara with a pat on her hand and walk closer to Olivia.
 I am afraid.
 Clara is right.
 Something is off about this girl.
 Maybe Oura is now in her.
 But Olivia said only part of her is Oura.
 Which means someone else inhabits the other part of her.
 I take the book from her.
 No fight.

-Olivia sighs a big air of relief after the book leaves her possession.
+Olivia sighs after the book leaves her possession.
 I can feel something very heavy about the book.
 There is a very strong presence in this book.
 I have a feeling no one was supposed to very find this manuscript.

 "Thank you," says Olivia.
 "I did not want to carry that thing anymore."
-Her voice is back to normal.
-Soft and kind.
+Her voice is back to normal and sounds soft and kind like it should be coming out of her tiny frame.

 I examine the book.
 Rebecca didn't open this thing and Olivia certainly did not.